r2hu1/shadcn-cookie-consent/README.md

 # Shadcn Cookie Consent

-This repository contains a implementation of a cookie consent banner using ShadowUI and TailwindCSS.
+This repository contains a implementation of a cookie consent banner using Shadcn UI and TailwindCSS.
 This solution aims to provide a user-friendly way to comply with cookie consent regulations while maintaining a visually appealing design.

-## Variant 1
+## Variant 1 - Small

 ![preview](/public/preview2.png)

-## Variant 2
+## Variant 2 - Default

 ![preview](/public/preview.png)

 ## How To Use

 -   Create a component named CookieConsent.jsx
 -   Make it a client component

 ```json
 "use client"
 ```

 -   Import the following components from shadcn, react and react-icons

 ```jsx
 import { CookieIcon } from "lucide-react";